Ethics and Professional Responsibility Committee

 CBA Code of Professional Conduct

-The CBA's Code of Professional Conduct (2009) has been updated to reflect the realities of practising law in today’s society.
-The new Code contains major revisions in two areas: conflicts of interest and clients’ language rights.
+The CBA's Code of Professional Conduct was updated in 2009 to reflect the realities of practising law in today’s society.
+The new Code contains major revisions in two areas, conflicts of interest and clients’ language rights, and is published on line in a fully searchable format.

 The CBA adopted its first Code of Professional Conduct in 1920.
 The CBA Code plays an integral role in the Canadian legal profession.
 Some Canadian jurisdictions have adopted the CBA Code, with occasional modifications, as their own.
 In other jurisdictions, law societies refer to the CBA Code when they interpret or amend their codes.
 Academics, law students and Canadian lawyers working outside Canada refer to the CBA Code when they need to know Canadian standards of conduct.
 In this era of globalized law practice and increased mobility between Canadian jurisdictions, it is important to have common conduct rules for all Canadian lawyers.